allisonpark98/Data_Wrangling_Project_and_Tasks/README.md

 The midterm project uses raw data on diabetes from NHANES.
 I clean the data before further use and explore significant problems within the data.
 I further address various  data-related issues through the code included.

 ## Final Project
 The final project uses a blood pressure dataset with the Demographics, Conditions, and Text datasets to not only tidy the data but also recode, merge, and explore the data in SQL.
-The code for the second question is repeated in R.
+The code for the second question is repeated in R. Questions #1a, 1b, 1c, and 2 are executed in SQL, and questions #1d, 1e, 1f, and 3 are in R.